Self-Supervised Learning for Glass Composition Screening: Method

 \subsubsection{Graph Convolution Layer}

-To capture the \textbf{second-order effect} of compositions on properties, we introduce a graph convolution layer.
-The core functionality of this layer is the graph convolution operation, in which each component is represented as a node within a graph, and the edges signify the interactions between the components.
-In the context of $ n $ components, the interaction strength between component $ i $ and component $j$ can be denoted by the element $ a_{ij} $of the adjacency matrix $\mathbf{A} \in \mathbb{R}^{n \times n} $, as illustrated in Fig.~\ref{Fig:so}.
+To capture the \textbf{second-order effect} of components on properties, we introduce a graph convolution layer.
+The core operation represents each component as a node in a graph, with edges signifying interactions between components.
+Fig.~\ref{Fig:so}(a) illustrates this concept using four glass components (labeled 1–4), where nodes represent glass components, edge weight $a_{ij}$ quantifies the interaction strength between components $i$ and $j$, where $i,j \in \{1,2,3,4\}$.In the context of $n$ components, the component graph is formalized by its adjacency matrix $\mathbf{A}\in \mathbb{R}^{nxn}$(Fig.~\ref{Fig:so}(b)).
+Each element $a_{ij}$ in $\mathbf{A}$ explicitly encodes the pairwise interaction strength between component $i$ and component $j$.

 Then the adjacency matrix is parameterized as the product of two low-rank matrices \( \mathbf{V} \in \mathbb{R}^{n \times f} \), where \( n \) is the number of components and \( f \) is the dimension of the latent space used to capture the interactions: